ATribeCalledQuest-Ce/ytdlbat/README.txt

-*****YOU HAVE TO RUN YOUTUBE-DL.EXE ONCE BEFORE USING THE .BAT***** for this to work without editing the .bat you must preserve the file structure. anything downloaded will be put in the music folder (or wherever youtube-dl.exe is, this cant be changed).
+*****YOU HAVE TO RUN YOUTUBE-DL.EXE ONCE BEFORE USING THE .BAT***** for this to work without editing the .bat you must preserve the file structure. anything downloaded will be put in the media folder (or wherever youtube-dl.exe is, this cant be changed).

 if you want to move the bat file, right click it to create a shortcut and move that.

 **more advanced stuff**
-if you want to change the directory where the youtube-dl.exe is stored manually (NOT RECOMMENDED), you can edit the .bat file in notepad or notepad++. here is an example that stores the youtube-dl.exe in the d drive instead of the c drive and in a folder called music instead of a folder called ytdl
+if you want to change the directory where the youtube-dl.exe is stored manually (NOT RECOMMENDED), you can edit the .bat file in notepad or notepad++. here is an example that stores the youtube-dl.exe in the d drive instead of the c drive and in a folder called music instead of a folder called ytdl. this example downloads audio, if you wanted to download video, use the other file as a template.

 REM **START**
 @echo OFF